 Tumours which grow near the base of the brain on the stalk of the pituitary gland.

-Tumours which grow from cells left over from our earliest stages of development, when we were growing in our mother's womb.
+Previously known as PNETs, embryonal tumours grow from cells left over from when we were growing in our mother's womb.

 Tumours which develop from primitive cells in the pineal region at the base of the brain above the pituitary gland.